BlueQuartzSoftware/simplnx/docs/Build_From_Source.md

 ## Prerequisites ##

-In order to compile `complex` you will need a C++17 compiler suite installed on your computer.
+In order to compile `simplnx` you will need a C++17 compiler suite installed on your computer.

 + Compiler
   + Windows Visual Studio 2019 v142 toolset